0xPolygonID/tutorials/mkdocs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

 2. Server for user authorization
 3. Front-end component for communication with Metamask

+!!!warning
+    The On-chain issuer is currently **not supported** in the mainnet.

 ## Requirements:
 1. Node js => 18.x
 2. Go => 1.20.x